- Who are you and why are you writing this blog?

 I have gained worldly knowledge concerning human behavior and emotional resiliency.
 I am now coming into God’s full truth concerning these functions as well as spiritual warfare and strongholds that are constantly at play in this arena.

 - Why should someone care about you?

 I suppose the person who will care the most about me is the person who can relate to my journey, and who is as desperate enough for freedom and truth as I was and still am.
-I don’t present myself as the master of emotional health.
-In fact, I am only at the doors of learning how to now live life totally free from negative emotional and cognitive patterns that I’ve learned.
+I don’t present myself as a master of emotional health.
+In fact, I am only at the doors of learning how to now live a life totally free from negative emotional and cognitive patterns that I’ve learned.
 This is only achieved through daily obedience to the Word of God and my personal ministry of helping women to realize their warfare, and how to overcome and heal.
 I care deeply about women coming into an understanding that they were designed by an amazing Creator, and that they can be free and fully restored emotionally through Him alone.

 - What is a big challenge you had to overcome?
 Is there a big mistake you’ve made?

 Yes, not being aware or equipped to battle spiritual warfare.
 When you can’t see your opponent and you don’t know how they will move, you cannot fight them effectively (II Cor 2:11).
 That may sound confusing to some, but I will do my best to shed more light on this as we go along.